Year Group 6

 Start & End of the School Day

-Year 6 parents considering allowing their children to walk home from school unaccompanied, must complete a form (available from the school website), and permission for this must be granted by Mrs Francis.
+Year 6 parents considering allowing their children to walk home from school unaccompanied, must complete a form and permission for this must be granted by the Headteacher.
+Please click here to complete the online form /virtual-office/forms/permission-to-walk-home-year-5-and-6),

 Year Group Specific Information

-During the Summer term, children usually have an opportunity to take part in a week's residential visit.
+During the Summer term, children will have an opportunity to take part in a week's residential visit.
 Keep an eye out on ParentMail for further information.

 There are numerous opportunities for you to join in with the life of the school in the following ways:

-Hillcross is committed to safeguarding and promoting the welfare of children and expects all staff, volunteers and visitors to share this commitment.
-This means that we have a Child Protection Policy and supporting procedures in place.
-All staff (including supply staff, volunteers and governors) must ensure that they are aware of these procedures.
-Parents and carers are welcome to read the policy on request.
+Hillcross is committed to safeguarding and promoting the welfare of children.
+We expect all staff, governors, visitors, families and children to share this commitment.
+We have a Child Protection Policy and robust supporting procedures in place.
+Parents and carers are encouraged to visit the Safeguarding page of our website to find out more about these - please click on the tab on the right-hand side of this page.

 Our Designated Safeguarding Leads (DSLs) are: